 Climate and Energy

 Michigan Tech is committed to continuous reduction of our carbon footprint and energy use.
-We will achieve this through a three-pronged approach: improving the energy efficiency of existing buildings, minimizing the energy demand in any new construction or major remodeling projects, and greening the sources of our energy through increasing renewable energy production and contracting for fiscally-responsible low-carbon energy sources.
+Through strategic management, we are achieving this in a revenue positive way, reducing our utilities cost while improving our environmental performance through a three-pronged approach: improving the energy efficiency of existing buildings, minimizing the energy demand in any new construction or major remodeling projects, and greening the sources of our energy through increasing renewable energy production and contracting for fiscally-responsible low-carbon energy sources.

 • 50%